top of page

 Thank you, sponsors: Reps.
 Lekanoff, Macri

 Status: Inactive.
-While HB 1379 is inactive, its Senate companion legislation, SB 5084, has passed both the House and the Senate, and it’s on the Governor’s desk awaiting his signature.
+While HB 1379 is inactive, its Senate companion legislation, SB 5084, was passed successfully.
+Governor Ferguson signed the legislation on April 4.

 Testimony: Submitted 1/23